iletaSimonov/programming-selector/README.md

 -Open programming-selector/index.html in your browser.

 Known bugs:
-Unable to get form to show results to the survey.
+Try Again button will not reset the survey.
+Just refresh the page to reset.

 License:
 MIT